MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-IPv6StatusForAcceptedDomain.md

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://learn.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).

 > [!WARNING]
-> If you use the Enable/Disable-IPv6ForAcceptedDomain to update the IPv6 setting for an accepted domain, the updated status can take up to one hour to be visible using `Get-IPv6StatusForAcceptedDomain` due to caching.
+> If you use Enable/Disable-IPv6ForAcceptedDomain to update the IPv6 setting for an accepted domain, the updated status can take up to an hour to be visible using `Get-IPv6StatusForAcceptedDomain` due to caching.
 >
 > Example where this may occur: running `Get-IPv6StatusForAcceptedDomain`, finding that the accepted domain’s IPv6 status is Enabled, running `Disable-IPv6ForAcceptedDomain` for that domain, then running `Get-IPv6StatusForAcceptedDomain` again for the same domain.
-The second use of `Get-IPv6StatusForAcceptedDomain` may erroneously return Enabled for up to one hour, so you may need to wait until after that period has lapsed before seeing the updated status as Disabled.
+The second use of `Get-IPv6StatusForAcceptedDomain` may erroneously return Enabled for up to an hour, so you may need to wait until after that period has lapsed before seeing the updated status as Disabled.

 ## EXAMPLES